 2017 is Canada’s 150th birthday and FVHRS is celebrating!
 We invite everyone in the Lower Mainland and beyond to participate in the launch the of the newly restored Royal ‘Connaught’ interurban BCER 1304.

 This is a once in a lifetime opportunity to leave a legacy that sparks a new generation of Canadian train lovers and history buffs!
-The campaign highlight will be the unveiling of the BCER 1304 as she takes her inaugural post-restoration run down the track in September 2017.
 We welcome everyone to join in the celebration and become a part of history in the making as we mark this historical event during Canada’s 150th year.

 Royal party arrives in Burnaby near Jubilee Ave.
 Station, 1912.

 The 1304 has royal roots!
 Her Majesty Queen Elizabeth has written to the FVHRS expressing her congratulations on the launch of the Connaught.

 “…Her Majesty hopes this special event will be enjoyed by many, and I am to thank you once again for your thought in writing as you did.”